ninbura/docker-at-windows-startup/readme.md

     ```
 6. ### create a scheduled task in Windows that starts your wsl image at boot
     1. clone this repository to a direcoty **in Windows**
-    2. in the root of your cloned repository add a `config.json` with the follwing content
+    2. in the root of your cloned repository add a `config.json` with the follwing content (remove comment)
     - ```json
       {
             "imageName": "your-wsl-image-name" // ie "Ubuntu"